 Interviews will be video recorded and transcribed using Otter.ai and Word’s automated audio transcription, and stored in the university's research folder.
 Transcriptions will be checked by the first author against the recordings to ensure verbatim accuracy of all verbal utterances, and that punctuation is used to preserve the original meaning (Braun & Clarke, 2006).
 The recordings will be deleted at the point that the Stage 2 manuscript is accepted.

-Anonymisation
+Pseudonymisation

-Anonymisation will be carried out by the first author and follow the UK Data Service’s guidance for qualitative data (UK Data Service, n.d.).
+Pseudonymisation will be carried out by the first author and follow the UK Data Service’s guidance for qualitative data (UK Data Service, n.d.).
 We will use the following steps:

 Where possible we will not collect disclosive data.
 For example, we will not ask for names of people, departments, universities, or companies.